 Staff is assigned to the Department of Public Safety after a background check.
 Annual, as well as on-going training is provided.
 Both full and part-time staff come from a variety of safety and security backgrounds including law enforcement, military, and private security.
-The Director of Public Safety, and the individual captains of public safety at the three Colleges supervise these officers.
+The Chief/ Director of Public Safety, the respective captains at each college and two field supervisors oversee DPS operations and supervise these officers.
 Public Safety staff handles internal campus events and monitor the environment of the campus.

-Public Safety officers are responsible for a full range of safety services to the San Mateo County Community College District community, including all crime report investigations, medical emergencies, fire emergencies, traffic accidents, and enforcement of all College policies including those relating to alcohol use, drug use, and weapons possession.
+Public Safety officers are responsible for a full range of safety services to the San Mateo County Community College District community, including crime report investigations, medical emergencies, fire emergencies, traffic accidents, and enforcement of all College policies including those relating to alcohol use, drug use, and weapons possession.

-Students are required to comply with the directives of Public Safety staff and any College of ficial in performance of their assigned duties.
+Students are required to comply with the directives of Public Safety staff and any College of f i c i a l in performance of their assigned duties.
 Students are required to present valid identification when requested to do so.
 Public Safety staff may detain a person to investigate their purpose on campus.
-The Department of Public Safety is responsible for the enforcement of policies, rules and regulations set forth by the San Mateo County Community College District, and to report criminal violations to the proper authorities.
+The Department of Public Safety is responsible for the enforcement o f policies, rules and regulations set forth by the San Mateo County Community College District, and to report criminal violations to the proper authorities.
 All Public Safety staff are held to the highest standard of maintaining an individual's confidentiality and are available to assist in filing reports on incidents.